Ngorongoro Crater Lodge stands in an amazing location...

 ManyattasThe individual Maasai-inspired manyattas at Ngorongoro Crater Lodge are dotted along the hillside, all looking out over the Ngorongoro Crater.
 From the outside the rooms look delightfully rustic, with red mud-packed walls, thatched roofs, and chunky wooden poles raising them about a metre off the ground.

 Inside, though, rustic charm gives way to sheer indulgence and luxury.
 The rooms have plenty of space, yet feel very warm and cosy due to the dark wood floors and walls, and deep-coloured soft furnishings.
-At their centre is a vast (and incredibly comfortable) four-poster bed, with an electric blanket for each side of the bed; on cool evenings will usually be turned on by your butler.
+At their centre is a vast (and incredibly comfortable) four-poster bed, with an electric blanket for each side of the bed; on cool evenings this will usually be turned on by your butler.

-The rooms also have a lounge area, with two leather chairs placed beside a fire, which is lit at your request.
+Each room has a lounge area, with two leather chairs placed beside a fire, which is lit at your request.
 We particularly enjoyed relaxing here, sipping on a glass of sherry after a long day on safari – and nibbling on the sweets that were placed out on the coffee table (the fudge was delicious!).
 Or you can make use of the gin and tonic minibar, as you take in the views from your day bed on the balcony.

-Beautifully carved wooden doors divide the bedroom from the bathroom area which is also delightfully over-the-top.
-A chandelier hangs above a freestanding bath, which will (on request) be filled to the brim with a warm bubble bath.
+Beautifully carved wooden doors divide the bedroom from the bathroom area, which is also delightfully over-the-top.
+A chandelier hangs above a free-standing bath, which will (on request) be filled to the brim with warm bubbles.
 A wonderful array of soaps is set beside the bath, and in the evenings, there is plenty of time to enjoy a relaxing soak.